-Employers of nurses have an important role in nursing regulation by working with the College of Nurses of Ontario (CNO) to serve and protect the public’s right to safe and ethical nursing care.
+Employers of nurses play an important role in working with the College of Nurses of Ontario (CNO) to serve and protect the public’s right to safe and ethical nursing care.

 This section provides supporting information and resources for employers about CNO’s investigation, prosecutions and monitoring processes.
 Employers will gain a better understanding of what happens when a report or complaint is received, the roles of CNO’s statutory committees, and how CNO monitors nurses with restricted, suspended or revoked certificates of registration.